ievaaleksandravica/nodejs-basics/README.md

       * `res` - response - info we will send back to the requester
       * start the server on local host `localhost:3000` (port) and callback function (asynchronous) using `app.listen(port, callback function)`
       * sending back html or json as a response
-         * html can be provided as a string
-         * json can be provided using object(hash) or array the server is automatically gonna detect in and stringify
       * to link it to other html file it has to be absolute path `__dirname` and `__filename` - gives you absolute path
          * `path` module to manipulate string paths
          * `path.join()` will let you combine your current path using `_dirname` and navigate where you want to go with eg. `../src` to go to src folder
          * you can now put content directly in the html files of the above mentioned directory, e.g. `public` and then access it via `/about.html` this is done with a help of `app.use(express.static(publicDirectory))` function
          * in that case you also do not need the routes set up using `app.get`
    * new subdirectory `public` thats gonna store all the assets as part of the express server
    * `index.html` - by naming convention this means that it is gonna be served by default (will show up for the root of the website)
    * `hanldebars` template engine to render dynamic webpages, using express
      * render dynamic documents as opposed to static ones and easily create code that we can use across pages
      * using two npm modules `handlebars.js` and `hbs` - you only need to install hbs as it already is based on handlebars
    * to use handlebars, you need to
       * `app.set('view engine', 'hbs')` - need this function to allow handlebars to work
       * setup the `.hbs` template in `src/views` folder